 SRAS can assist in the design and delivery of customized programming to meet your institution’s specific needs.
 Our consultants and on-site team members work directly with study abroad offices and faculty leaders to understand your unique objectives for your course or program abroad.
-Then, we tap our local resources to help you create an enriching on-site experience for your students.
+Then, we tap our local resources to help you create an enriching, on-site, and affordable experience for your students.

-- Your course content is enhanced through local, relevant cultural experiences
+- Enhance your course content through local, relevant, authentic cultural experiences;

-- You gain innovative opportunities for cross-departmental collaboration by possibly co-developing and co-marketing your program with, for instance, your political science, history, environmental science, art, or literature departments on campus
+- Find innovative opportunities for cross-departmental collaboration by possibly co-developing and co-marketing your program with, for instance, your political science, history, environmental science, art, or literature departments on campus;

-- Your alumni can be engaged and connected by offering them the ability to join your creative course or program abroad
+- Engage and connect with your alumni by offering them the ability to join your creative course or program abroad;